Repeal Device Tax

 The U.S. leads the world in medical technology, but the device tax threatens that leadership because it puts an additional burden on medical device innovators already struggling under the weight of America’s uncompetitive tax system.
 The tax is levied on medical device sales in the U.S. regardless of whether the company is making a profit.

-Medical technology creates more than two million jobs directly and indirectly all over the United States.
+Medical technology supports nearly two million jobs directly and indirectly all over the United States.
 The industry is one of the few U.S. manufacturing sectors that is a net exporter, and its innovations help reduce the human and economic burden of chronic disease.
 Someone you know is counting on R&D to bring the next breakthrough in medical progress to life.
 With an aging population, people with disabilities living longer lives, and chronic disease rates growing at faster rates, now is the time for more—not less—resources to advance cures and treatments that help people live longer and healthier lives.